Eighteenth Judicial District - Arapahoe County Judge

 Recommendation: Meets Performance Standard

-The Eighteenth Judicial District Commission on Judicial Performance unanimously (10-0) agrees that Judge Cheryl Rowles-Stokes MEETS PERFORMANCE STANDARDS.
+The Eighteenth Judicial District Commission on Judicial Performance unanimously agrees by a vote of 9-0, with one Commissioner absent from voting, that Judge Joshua Jay Williford MEETS PERFORMANCE STANDARDS.

 Judge Williford presides over civil, criminal, misdemeanor, and traffic matters in Arapahoe County, Colorado.
 Judge Williford’s strengths include his passion for the law, his judicial demeanor, and his work ethic.
 As described by those that interact with him, he is fair and approachable, knowledgeable in the law, consistent, dependable, reasonable, and he conducts himself professionally at all times.
 Commission members observed these qualities in him during his personal interview and while observing him in court proceedings.
 Judge Williford stays current in jurisprudence by reviewing case announcements provided by the Colorado Supreme Court and by reviewing relevant court decisions and case law in his areas of expertise.
 He uses the knowledge gained in these reviews to refine his Judicial Officer skills and written decisions.
 Based on these findings the Commission unanimously agreed that Judge Williford meets performance standards.